PavanGowda547/Customer_churn_analysis/README.md

 The **Churn Modeling Analysis** project predicts customer churn and identifies key factors influencing customer decisions to leave a company.
 By analyzing features such as credit score, age, balance, and membership status, this project helps businesses develop strategies to retain valuable customers and minimize churn.
 The dataset includes customer demographics, financial details, and activity status, providing a comprehensive view of customer behavior.

-The main objective is to build a predictive model to forecast churn and provide actionable insights for customer retention.

 ---